floybix/floybix.github.io/_posts/2014-09-26-temporal-pooling-mechanism.md

 instances of the pattern.

-Since I am concerned with the sensitivity measure, I filtered the time steps down to just those where the pattern is occuring.
-Below is a plot of the activations over time of 25 candidate cells, being the top ones by overall sensitivity.
+Since I am concerned with the sensitivity measure, I filtered the time steps down to just those where the pattern is occuring, grouped into each instance of its occurence.
+Below is a plot of activations over time of 25 candidate cells, being the top ones by overall sensitivity.
 I did this for three different patterns.

 {% raw %}
 <style>